 The University has a 403(b) defined-contribution retirement plan, which covers substantially all of its employees, other than those of the Jesuit Community, and which is funded through direct payments to the Teachers' Insurance and Annuity Association and College Retirement Equities Fund for the purchase of individual annuities.
 For each eligible employee, the University generally contributes an amount equal to between 8% and 10% of the employee's salary or base compensation and the employee contributes 2.5%.
 With respect to faculty and administrative members of the Jesuit Community, an equivalent between 8% and 10% of their salaries are paid directly to the Jesuit Community.
-The University contribution was lowered to 3.5%, in response to COVID-19, effective September 1, 2020 and was reinstated to pre-COVID-19 levels on July 1, 2021.
-Retirement contributions paid by the University and charged to operations for the years ended June 30, 2022 and 2021 were \$6,802,103 and \$3,247,647, respectively.
+Retirement contributions paid by the University and charged to operations for the years ended June 30, 2023 and 2022 were \$7,317,415 and \$6,802,103, respectively.